Architecture and others

 Multiple tsconfig via folder nestingβ

-: this way collocated files like Stories and Unit tests are correctly handled by your text editor, but they can be excluded from the root tsconfig.json
+The src folder has its own tsconfig.json: this way collocated files like Stories and Unit tests are correctly handled by your text editor, but they can be excluded from the root tsconfig.json to avoid bloating Next.js build.

 Code architecture and build systemβ

-Code in src
+Code in srcβ

-All your code should go into the /src
+All your code should go into the /src directory (doc).

 This folder structure is officially supported by Next.
 It is relevant when you have a lot of development tooling alongside your actual codebase, like we do in Vulcan.